-Storm restoration in Pomona Park
+Storm damage restoration in Pomona Park

 Pomona Park is a small town in Putnam County, Florida, located inland along the St. Johns River corridor where the storm threat is shaped by hurricanes tracking across the peninsula, not coastal surge.
 Heavy rainfall, tropical-force winds, and tornado spin-ups from passing hurricanes are the dominant hazards, with flooding in the county's low-lying areas a recurring consequence of both tropical and non-tropical rain events.
 An EF1 tornado confirmed near McNabb in February 2024 with 110 mph winds underscores that the threat is real and documented, while winter months bring their own storm exposure through ice and heavy snow risk, and derechos can strike across the region roughly every one to two years.
 Storm Damage 911 connects Pomona Park homeowners with vetted, licensed local contractors for a free assessment.